 These Google Alert settings can all be managed through a Google account, which I recommend getting for this purpose if nothing else.
 With a Google account, you can setup your Alerts to be sent to you as feeds that you can read and monitor directly within your preferred RSS reader.
 I’ve been using Feedly.com to manage all of my RSS feeds after Google Reader shut down.
 I highly recommend checking it out!

-If you decide to JUST use your e-mail address and not use an RSS reader to manage this whole process (which I do not really recommend), you will need to confirm the e-mail Alert within your e-mail address after clicking “Create Alert”.
+If you decide to JUST use your e-mail address and not use an RSS reader to manage this whole process (which I do not really recommend), you will need to confirm the e-mail Alerts within your e-mail address after clicking “Create Alert”.
 For this type of data-heavy research, I just find something like Feedly’s interface much easier to use than wading through tons of e-mails.
 Try experimenting with different options and see what works for you.
 If you decide to use an RSS reader like Feedly, be aware that you can convert any webpage URL(s) into an RSS feed with the following tool: Page2RSS.com.
 So if the webpages you want to monitor do not publish an RSS feed, you can copy those URLs into Page2RSS, and then “subscribe” to your newly-created RSS feeds to check for any updates on those specific pages.

-In addition to using Google alerts for this monitoring process, you can also try using Socialmention.com (free) and Trackur (paid).
+In addition to using Google alerts to monitor keywords and “mentions” in Google, you can use Yahoo Alerts in the same way to monitor relevant keywords and “mentions” in Yahoo’s search engine.
 Another popular and free alternative to Google Alerts is Talkwalker Alerts.
 You would obviously input your name, business name, and relevant keywords into these tools just as you do with Google Alerts.
-You can also try using Twitter Advanced Search to pick up comments and discussions related to your business, name, brand, etc (“chicago pizza”, “best chicago pizza”, “detroit window cleaning”, “window cleaners in detroit”, “john doe auto repair”, “john doe toledo”, “john doe ohio state”…).

-There are some other popular social media monitoring tools and traditional media monitoring tools out there that are worth mentioning here as well.
+There are some popular social media monitoring tools and traditional media monitoring tools out there that should be mentioned here as well: